OrPerets/VisionLLM/MAINTENANCE_PAGE_PLAN_AGILE.md

 ## Sprint 3 – Automation, Docs & Quality Assurance

 **Duration:** 1–2 weeks
-**Goal:** Provide optional automated code generation and complete documentation/testing.
+**Goal:** Provide automated code generation and complete documentation/testing.

 ### Tasks
-- [ ] Prototype automated coding agent: read plan, modify files, run `pytest` and `npm test`, commit, and open PR.
+- [ ] Build automated coding agent using Codex or a similar service: read the plan, modify files, run `pytest` and `npm test`, commit to a feature branch, push, and open a PR.
 - [ ] Add FastAPI unit tests for new routes and integration test simulating a maintenance request.
 - [ ] Add frontend tests for admin access and plan generation flow.
 - [ ] Document usage in `README.md` and link to generated `tasks/` files.
 - [ ] Enforce admin authentication and ensure generated files are version-controlled for audit trail.

 ### Definition of Done
-- Automated agent successfully opens a PR in a dry run.
+- Automated agent successfully implements code and opens a PR from a non-`main` branch in a dry run.
 - Tests cover new backend and frontend pieces.
 - README describes maintenance workflow clearly.